BYU-ODH/y-video-back-end/README.md

 ## Environment Configuration

 This API supports 3 environments - development, testing, and production.
 Each should, somewhere in their respective subtrees, contain a config.edn file, which holds variables specific to the environment.
-For example, these files are where we specify the credentials for 3 different databases, so we don't test on the same database we stores actual user data.
+For example, these files are where we specify the credentials for 3 different databases, so we don't test on the same database that stores actual user data.

 ## Source Code